 The region is still reeling from a brutal military-led crackdown on Rohingya Muslims in 2017 that left thousands dead and drove more than 740,000 to safety in Bangladesh.

 United Nations investigators, rights groups, and some nations say the campaign of violence amounted to ethnic cleansing, genocidal intent, or genocide itself, though the government has largely denied its troops committed atrocities against the ethnic and religious minority group.

 “The civilian government imposed this blackout, and can lift it,” said Matthew Smith, chief executive officer of Fortify Rights, in a statement.

 “This shutdown is happening in a context of ongoing genocide against Rohingya and war crimes against Rakhine, and even if it were intended to target militants, it’s egregiously disproportionate, affecting an estimated one million civilians for nearly a month,” he said.

 Domestic organizations that rely on photos and data sent to them by officials and civilians via the internet to decide where to send relief supplies in Rakhine state can no longer determine which places need the aid the most.

-Zaw Zaw Tun, a relief volunteer in the region and secretary of the Rakhine Ethnic Congress, said his group uses Facebook Messenger to send patient lists and photos of injured and displaced civilians that were taken by mobile phones.
+Zaw Zaw Tun, a relief volunteer in the region and secretary of the Rakhine Ethnics Congress, said his group, which has been documenting the number of civilians displaced by the armed conflict, uses Facebook Messenger to send patient lists and photos of injured and displaced civilians that were taken by mobile phones.